Air conditioning is available in all our villas. To help us save energy in Paxos, please use it sparingly.

 Loggos is one of the smallest fishing villages in Paxos.
 To find out more about Loggos, click here.

 Glyfada Beach Villas offers a minibus service 1 x per week (Euro 2,00 per person one way).
-It will drive to Loggos or Lakka.
-In both villages you find a variety of Greek restaurants and bars.
+It will drive to Lakka.
+In this village you find a variety of Greek restaurants and bars.
 The minibus usually leaves around 19.00 and comes back at 22.00.
 Always check the black bord in the taverna for details.

 The Euro is the local currency in Paxos.
 There are 2 cash points in Gaios and 1 in Lakka.
 In Glyfada you are welcome to settle your bills on a daily, weekly or fortnightly basis.
 Please tell the manager how you want to settle your bills upon arrival.
 You’d be surprised how many ice creams you can eat in 2 weeks (and forget about it!)